 - Even though his face may not show it, as he looks at the corpse of Jacob Marley, Scrooge's voice betrays a hint of grief upon uttering the words "As a doornail."
 This suggests that he genuinely cared about his friend and partner and will miss him.

 - In a way, the fate of Jacob Marley and fellow ghosts like him: Marley is doomed after death to carry the chain he forged in life through his greed and selfishness, wandering the world forever without rest or peace and bearing witness to the people he could've helped in life but chose to ignore.
-Even worse, Marley makes it clear that the pattern on Scrooge's chain is identical to his own, only Scrooge's chain has only gotten heavier and longer in the seven years since Marley's passing.
-It's only hinted at in this adaptation that had Scrooge not taken heed from the three spirits and reformed, he would've been doomed to suffer a fate even worse than Marley!
+Even worse, Marley makes it clear that the pattern on Scrooge's chain is identical to his own, only Scrooge's chain has only gotten heavier and longer in the seven years since Marley's passing; had Scrooge not taken heed from the three spirits and reformed, he would've been doomed to suffer a fate even worse than Marley!

 - Scrooge's only love Belle leaves him because he continues to seek wealth and has lost love for her in his quest for money.
-The scene is entirely without music and shown in Scrooges dank office.
-The pain from Belle is clear and Scrooge doesn't make more than a token resistance to her breaking off their engagement.
+The scene is entirely without music and is shown in Scrooge's dank office.
+The pain from Belle is clear and Scrooge doesn't make more than token resistance to her breaking off their engagement.

 - During "the Ghost of Christmas Past" backstory, we see a child Scrooge alone at a school for boys, up to his teenhood.
 While this is mixed with Heartwarming as his younger sister Fanny comes to get him and bring him home for Christmas, we come to realize the reason he is so bitter towards Fred and refuses to befriend him....Fred was Fanny's son and Fanny died giving birth to him.